- How can you get your content in a Google answer box?

 And so, an obsession was born.

 Why did the Google answer box disappear?
-What have I learnt trying to reinstate that featured snippet?
+What did I learn trying to reinstate that featured snippet?
 And how can you get one?

-Before we go any further, you’ll be delighted to hear I have managed to get the answer box back for that page.
+Before we go any further, you’ll be delighted to hear I managed to get the answer box back for that page (plus a few more since!).
 So, what did I do?

 What is a Google answer box?
 A quick primer